Joana Sobral

 Keywords: Nimble, Approachable, Fresh

-- Website re-do for their new visual identity (designed by Maja Bielauka)
+Website re-do for their new visual identity (designed by Maja Bielawska)

 Solution: